-First - Think of how much you'd need to live on comfortably on a monthly basis in retirement
+Step 1: Determine how much you'd need on a monthly basis to live comfortably in retirement

 Take that monthly amount you've decided on and multiply by 12 so you know how much you need each year.
 So for example, let's say you decide on $5,000 a month multiplied by 12 months that's equal to $60,000 a year that you'll need to live on comfortably (let's also assume this number is after taxes).

-Time is one of your greatest assets and while you have it on your site your want to get to work building long term wealth by -
+Time is one of your greatest assets and while you have it on your site you want to get to work building long-term wealth by:

 Remember, the only way you can get ahead is by getting started.